Instructions on how to get a certificate and apply it to apache, mail server, FTP server and convert to SSL with Let’s Encrypt.

-1.1 Advance preparation
+1.1 advance preparation

 ①Enable mod_ssl

-It is also assumed that the server on which the work is to be carried out (the server with the FQDN for which you want to obtain the certificate) is accessible from the Internet via port 80.
+It is also assumed that the server on which the work is to be performed (the server with the FQDN from which the certificate is to be obtained) is accessible from the Internet at port 80.

-# Specify a valid email address
+# Specify an email address to receive

 # cert.pem ⇒ SSL server certificate (including public key)

-# chain.pem ⇒ Intermediate certificates
+# chain.pem ⇒ intermediate certificate

-# privkey.pem ⇒ Private key to public key
+# privkey.pem ⇒ private key

 ④Obtaining a Let’s Encrypt certificate when the web server is not running

-⑤Renewing a certificate you have already obtained
+⑤Renewing certificates already obtained

 2. Configuring SSL/TLS (Let’s Encrypt) in Apache2